Using LED Christmas Lights to Accent Glass Block

 The blue LED Christmas lights we chose create a beautiful cobalt blue wall wash effect.
 Switched off, the glass block looks great, turned on, it is stunning!

-Special thanks to Nathan at HolidayLEDs.com--he was wonderful to work with.
+Special thanks to HolidayLEDs.com — They were wonderful to work with.